medorahealth/Medora/client/Readme.md

 ## Development

 The frontend uses:
-- Next.js 15.2.0 with React 19
+- Astro 4.0 with React 18
-- NextAuth.js for authentication
 - Tailwind CSS for styling
+- React components for interactive features
-- Turbopack for faster development builds
+- Server-side rendering for better performance

 The mock server provides realistic test data for development without requiring a database connection.